This sourdough starter recipe shows how to make a sourdough starter from scratch.

 Pop the starter in a warm place, out of direct sunlight.

-If it doesn’t double or triple within around 6 hours, it will take a bit longer.
+If it doesn’t double or triple within around 6 hours, keep feeding your starter for a little longer.
 Continue twice feeding 1:1:1 and try the test again later on.

 Why discard sourdough starter?